 The ear pain started in 2012.
 An avid scuba diver, Mooney thought it was just an ear infection.
 But after months of failed rounds of antibiotics and swollen tonsils, a CT scan revealed a possible tumor.
-Better safe than sorry, Mooney had his tonsils removed, but the worst news was yet to come: it was cancer.
+Better safe than sorry, Mooney had his tonsils removed, but the worse news was yet to come: it was cancer.

-"I remember reaching over and pinching my arm hard and saying is this real?" said Mooney.
+"I remember reaching over and pinching my arm hard and saying, is this real?" said Mooney.

 Mooney started radiation treatments, but when the cancer spread he decided to undergo a risky procedure to remove part of his jaw, throat and tongue followed by reconstructive surgery.

 Mooney battled through months of recovery; today eating and speaking are more difficult.
 But he knows he is lucky to be alive.

 "There’s not a day that goes by that I am not thankful that I was able to get that treatment, but there’s also not a day that goes by that I think I wish I had found this earlier," said Mooney.

 Screening, he believes, could have been life changing for him.
 "My cancer had progressed to a point where I had to undergo really extensive treatments to save my life."

 Each year, more than 55,000 Americans are diagnosed with head, neck and oral cancers.
 The majority of them are caused by tobacco use, excessive alcohol consumption or ultraviolet (UV) light exposure.
 And with the recent increase in oral cancer diagnoses related to human papillomavirus (HPV) infections, early detection is now more important than ever.